Propsowicz/weather-tracker/README.md

 ## Description

 The application was created in 2 views mode.
-All data is sent to frontend through RESTFramework and rendered live to the charts.
+All data is sent to frontend through Django RESTFramework and rendered live to the charts.
 The website contains a contact form to communicate with the administator.

 #### Weather Tracker